DiegoCico/treeva/README.md

 4. **`UserProfile`**:
    - Shows detailed user information, lists team members, and displays a progress circle with color-coded indicators for completion percentage.

-### Styles and Themes

-The CSS files include styles for both dark and light modes, integrated into the `Homepage` component.
-Color variables are defined to keep a consistent look across the app, ensuring a seamless experience when switching themes.

 ### Firebase Structure

 - **Users**: Stores user profile information, including personal details and contact information.
 - **Workspaces**: Contains workspace-level data, including sprints, tasks, and team members.
 Holds task data, each containing a series of tickets for more granular tracking.

 ![alt text](FirebaseStructure.png)

-### Customization

-- **3D Models**: Replace tree models in the `public/` directory to change the appearance of each sprint stage.
-- **Styling**: Modify CSS variables in `Task.css` to customize colors, layouts, and animations.
-- **Firebase Data Structure**: Extend the current Firebase structure to include additional fields, such as task comments, attachments, or custom statuses.

 ## Dependencies